gaaldvd/libgenx/README.md

 Both modes can be started from the libgenx folder (if the folder is not added to PATH) using console arguments: `./libgenx.sh [-c/-g] [-a 'author'] [-t 'title']`

 The author and title arguments are optional.
-Unfortunately, the libgen-api library only parses the first 25 hits from the LibGen website, so only these results will be displayed (this is something that could be upgraded in the future).
-Also, searching based on both author and title is not yet implemented, as of now only one of the flags should be used (-a or -t).
+Unfortunately, the libgen-api library only parses the first 25 hits from the LibGen website, so only these results will be displayed (this is something that [could be upgraded](https://github.com/strugamano/libgenx/blob/main/TODO.md#general) in the future).
+Also, searching based on both author and title is [not yet implemented](https://github.com/strugamano/libgenx/blob/main/TODO.md#libgenx-common), as of now only one of the flags should be used (-a or -t).

 The config.json file contains the default download directory and the pdf-only option.
 These can be changed manually or in the GUI app.

 ### GUI

 The user interface is straightforward.
+The config pane can be opened from the toolbar.
+Search results are listed under the input fields.
+Any item can be downloaded by double-clicking on it.
+If the default download mirror doesn't work for some reason, alternate options are listed for every item in the right-click context menu.

 ### CLI

+The console mode can be used with or without the optional arguments, [as mentioned above](#Usage) in the beginning of the section.

 ### Updating

+The update.sh file prompts the user, then updates the git repository and the Python packages: `./update.sh`

+## Development

+Feel free to clone or fork the repository.
+The long-term goal could be to expand the search results to [SciHub](https://sci-hub.se/) and other such sites and make the application into something like an all-around pirating interface for intellectuals.
+Most of the current issues are listed in the [TODO file](https://github.com/strugamano/libgenx/blob/main/TODO.md).